acg-team/tral/docs/index.rst

 modules for detecting tandem repeats with both de novo software and sequence profile HMMs;
 statistical significance analysis of putative tandem repeats, and filtering of redundant predictions.

-A manuscript describing TRAL is soon to be submitted.

 Getting started
 ===============